Skip to main content

 Run script mode

 If you can’t run multiple dev servers at once, use nonconcurrent mode.
 In this mode, whenever you click the run button, Conductor will kill any in-progress run scripts before starting the new one.
+You can find this setting under “Advanced” in the Scripts section of Repository Settings.

 Archive script